 Encourage community involvement.
 Even preschoolers can get involved in helping others in small ways, with your help.
 Talk about what's important to you and how your family might be able to get out there and do something, whether it's tending the local garden, donating unused toys and books, donating gently used clothing, or simply helping a neighbor carry her groceries up the stairs.
 Older kids may want to take up their own cause, so encourage them to think about how they might be able to make a difference.

 Create a Family Heritage Kit.
 Help your child identify his family heritage.
 Create a kit that includes things such as photos of family members, friends and pets, samples of favorite foods, and cultural artifacts.
 Your cultural heritage is not restricted to ethnicity, race, religion, or home language.
 It also includes the celebrations that make your family unique — naming ceremonies, holidays, birthdays, and gatherings.

 Experiment with different languages.
 Try new languages together by starting with simple greetings and expressions.
-You can find multicultural/multinational books for kids, or visit the Internet Public Library, where you can learn how to say common words in multiple languages.
+You can find multicultural/multinational books for kids, or visit the public library, where you can learn how to say common words in multiple languages.

 As Jeremy Gilley, the filmmaker turned activist who single-handedly initiated a U.N. resolution to designate September 21 "World Peace Day," noted in an interview, "Young people have a real opportunity to become involved in the peace process — especially at a time when many feel very disempowered and frightened by images and sounds they hear on the news, or just outside their door.
 These children will determine the future.
 Young people can become the driving force behind the vision of a united world."
 And it all begins at home.